cormac-taylor/portfolio_website/README.md

-# Cormac Taylor's Personal Website
+# Cormac Taylor's Portfolio Website

 ## Abstract
 I am an undergraduate Computer Science student at Stevens Tech in my third and final year!
 This is a sandbox for me to learn React and space  show off some of my accomplishments.